-4.11 Livermore
+Table 4.19 - Livermore Site Information

 AQS ID 06-001-0007 GPS coordinates 37.687526, -121.784217 Location One-story commercial building Address 793 Rincon Avenue, Livermore, CA 94551 County Alameda Distance to road from gaseous probe (meters) Rincon Ave: 68 Pine St: 95 Interstate 580: 1,320 Portola Ave: 722 Traffic count (AADT, year) Rincon Ave: 3,091 (2013) Portola Ave: 21,747 (2016) Pine St: 4,263 (2013) Interstate 580: 202,000 (2016) Traffic counts data were updated on April 1, 2020 and reflect the latest available data.
-Groundcover Paved Statistical Area San Francisco-Oakland-Berkeley CBSA Pollutants Measured NO x , O 3 , PM {2.5C} , Toxics, BC, UFP Spatial Scale Neighborhood scale (0.5 - 4 km) Notes The site is located west of the city center in a residential neighborhood within the Livermore Valley, an east-west oriented inland valley between the San Francisco Bay and the Central Valley.
+Groundcover Paved Statistical Area San Francisco-Oakland-Berkeley CBSA Pollutants Measured O 3 , NO 2 , PM 2.5 , Speciated PM 2.5 , BC, Toxics, UFP Spatial Scale Neighborhood scale (0.5 - 4 km) The site is located west of the city center in a residential neighborhood within the Livermore Valley, an east-west oriented inland valley between the San Francisco Bay and the Central Valley.
 Livermore can have the highest ozone levels in the Bay Area when ozone precursors are transported from the Hayward and Niles Canyon Gaps to the west, and from the San Ramon Valley to the north.
 Light winds combined with surface-based inversions during the winter months can also cause elevated particulate matter levels.
+Notes The Air District was notified that the location of the existing Livermore - Rincon site will be demolished.
+The proposed new location is 0.75 miles to the east of the existing location at 2451 Portola Avenue in Livermore.
+The Livermore - Rincon site began operations on January 1, 2023.
 Livermore is part of an unofficial PAMS program and measures hourly speciated hydrocarbons.
 The EPA approved a request to conduct PAMS monitoring at Livermore (see Appendix H).
-Under this approval, NO y will be discontinued at San Jose - Jackson and will begin at Livermore.
+Under this approval, NO y will be discontinued at San Jose - Jackson and will begin at the new Livermore - Portola site.
+With the exception of meteorology, PAMS monitoring will begin on June 1, 2023.
+Due to construction delays, we anticipate meteorology monitoring to begin on June 1, 2024.

-Table 4.22 - Livermore Monitor Details
+Table 4.20 - Livermore Monitor Details